monroews/EnvEngLabTextbook/ProCoDA/ProCoDA.rst

 .. |photometer_read_blank| image:: Images/photometer_read_blank.png
 .. |photometer_read_dark| image:: Images/photometer_read_dark.png

-The photometer is a flow cell with an path length of 19 mm.
+The photometer is a flow cell with an optical path length of 19 mm.
 The flow cell has 1/8 inch NPT threads for connections to experimental or sample streams from processes.
-The photometer uses an LED as its light source.
+The photometer uses an `LED <https://www.digikey.com/product-detail/en/kingbright/WP7113QBC-D/754-1489-ND/2261460>`_ with an emission peak at 465 nm as its light source.
+The spectral bandwidth defined by 50% of the dominant wavelength is 25 nm.

 .. code:: python